 Audience: Everything you create content-wise, from your website, to your social media, to blog posts should be written with a specific target audience in mind.
 Who are the businesses you are best suited to acting for?
 This is the audience you want to appeal to, so demonstrate how you are experienced in dealing with their type of business.
 Why would they look elsewhere?

 Testimonials: Glowing reviews from existing clients with similar circumstances to those you’re targeting will play a vital role in reassuring prospects that you can easily meet the accounting needs of their particular business.
 Similarly, if you’ve recently won an award, make sure the world knows about it!

 Brand Image: You need a precisely defined way to present your firm, which all your staff adhere to in their interactions with clients, from the reception desk up to Senior Management.
 Ensure that your brand image focuses on your firm’s Unique Selling Points.
 People should know how you differ from the competition long before they start doing business with you.

 ‘Subliminal’ Marketing: Marketing novices often don’t realise that marketing extends beyond the content of your literature and your social media posts.
 It is woven into every aspect of a prospect’s contact with your practice, from a cursory glance at your engaging website, to a warm telephone conversation with your receptionist, to the informative, tailored proposal document you issue.

 In summary, if you do something well, it is essential to communicate that to your potential clients through every marketing medium you use.
 Any additional marketing campaigns you run will then be vastly more effective if you already have the basics in place!

-This blog post was originally written by Rhiannon Glacken for Accounting Insight News.
+This blog post was originally written by Rhiannon Glacken for Accounting Insight News in April 2018.
 See it on their website here: Accounting Insight News Blog